-LibreOffice is a powerful office suite; Its clean interface and its powerful tools let you unleash your creativity and grow your productivity.
+LibreOffice is a powerful office suite – its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.

-LibreOffice embeds several applications that make it the most powerful Free & Open Source Office suite on the market
+LibreOffice includes several applications that make it the most powerful Free and Open Source office suite on the market.

 LibreOffice 6: it stands out from the office suite crowd.

 LibreOffice is one of the friendliest and fastest-growing projects in the free and open source software world.